Interscope Records: 2010–2020: Lady Gaga, Madonna, Eminem, departure of Iovine and appointment of John Janick

 In June 2010 Eminem's Recovery entered the Billboard 200 at number one, his sixth album to do so.
 Born This Way by Lady Gaga was released in May 2011, and debuted at number one in 23 countries.
 In the US, with more than one million copies sold in its first week, it had the highest first-week album sales in five years.
 Four of the album's singles—"Born This Way", "Judas", "The Edge of Glory", and "You and I"—charted in the top ten of the Billboard Hot 100.

 Interscope signed Madonna and Van Halen in 2011.
 Both artists were previously signed to Warner Bros.
 Records; both released their first records for Interscope in 2012.

 In October 2012, John Janick was named president and COO of Interscope Geffen A&M. The founder of Fueled By Ramen, Janick had previous success with artists including Jimmy Eat World, Fall Out Boy, Panic! at the Disco and Paramore.
 At the time of his appointment, it was reported that Iovine had chosen Janick as his eventual successor—Iovine's attention had increasingly turned to Beats, which dominated the headphone market with 2012 revenues of $512 million.
 In May 2014, following Apple's acquisition of Beats, Iovine resigned.
 As anticipated, Janick was named chairman and CEO of Interscope Geffen A&M.

 Six Interscope releases appeared in the Billboard year end album charts in 2014: The Marshall Mathers LP 2 by Eminem, Ultraviolence by Lana Del Rey, V by Maroon 5, Native from OneRepublic, Lady Gaga's ARTPOP, and Oxymoron by Schoolboy Q. In December 2014 it was announced that Selena Gomez, previously signed to Hollywood Records, had signed with Interscope.

 Imagine Dragons' Smoke + Mirrors debuted on the Billboard album charts at number one in March 2015.
 A week later, Kendrick Lamar's album To Pimp a Butterfly appeared at number one, a position it held for two consecutive weeks.
 Lamar won five Grammys in 2016.
 In August 2017, JoJo announced she had re-signed to Interscope, in a joint venture deal to launch her own music imprint, Clover Music.

 In October 2018, YG Entertainment teamed up with Interscope Records in a global partnership for Blackpink.
 Interscope and Universal Music Group would represent the girl group worldwide, outside of Asia.

-In May 2019, Australian pop rock band 5 Seconds of Summer signed with Interscope Records, following their departure from Capitol Records.
-On March 27, 2020, the band released their fourth studio album Calm.
-The album was a commercial success and received generally positive reviews from critics who praised the band's artistic growth and maturity.
-The album charted in more than 25 countries on several charts, the album peaked in the top 10 on 17 charts and debuted atop the charts at number one in Australia, the UK and Scotland.